sparkfun/Qwiic_Py/README.md

 Installation
 -------------
 ### PyPi Installation
-On systems that support PyPi installation via pip, this package is installed using the following commands.

-For all users (note: the user must have sudo privileges):
+On systems that support PyPi installation via pip, this package is installed using the following commands For all users (note: the user must have sudo privileges):
 ```sh
 sudo pip install sparkfun_qwiic
 ```
 For the current user:
 ```sh
 pip install sparkfun_qwiic
 ```

 This process will also install all modules the qwiic package requires for operation, including the needed qwiic driver packages.
 ### Local Installation
 To install, make sure the setuptools package is installed on the system.